 sudo nano /etc/systemd/system/nginx.service

-Add the following content to the file, and replace /path/to/nginx with the actual path to the NGINX binary if it is different than the /usr/sbin/nginx location.
+with the actual path to your NGINX binary if it is not located at /usr/sbin/nginx

 [Unit]